Basic health insurance during your first 3 months in Canada

 iMED coverage period

-If your program starts in 2021/22 Winter Term 1 (September to December 2021), your coverage will start on August 1, 2021.
+- Winter Term 1 (September to December): your coverage will start on August 1

-If your program starts in 2021/22 Winter Term 2 (January to April 2022), your coverage will start on December 1, 2021.
+- Winter Term 2 (January to April): your coverage will start on December 1

 iMED fees

-Eligibility and how to enroll
+Eligibility and enrolment

-If you are a returning UBC student, you are not eligible for iMED and can purchase private insurance, such as the Global Campus Health Plan.
+If you are a returning UBC student, you are not eligible for iMED and can purchase other private insurance, such as the Global Campus Health Plan.

 If you have family members, you are responsible for adding them to iMED.